jeremyButtler/alnSeq/updateLog.md

 - Set alternative alignment printing (multi-base printing and matrix scanning) to print out only the start and end of alignments instead of cigars.
+- Updated using this code guide for the new printing and alnStruct changes.
+- Change Hirschberg to use 1 byte arrays instead of two bit arrays for the directional rows.
+This will increase memory usage by 1/8th (most of the used memory is in the scoring rows).
+However, the two bit arrays are slower, so it should increase speed.
+  - I will include a compiler option to complied the old two bit array version.

 # Ideas that would be cool, but not worth working on